skylerhogan/skylerhogan/README.md

 ##

-🔭 I’m currently learning how to use React to its fullest while studying data science at [DataCamp](https://www.datacamp.com).
+🔭 I’m currently working as a consultant while studing data science and machine learning.

 Feel free to reach out and connect at [skylerhogan.com](http://www.skylerhogan.com/).